Table of Contents

 The gestalt therapy is to help patients to bring themselves in harmony with the environment and, where possible, accept the rejected aspects of the self.

-Measurable parameters (muscular tension, blood pressure, etc.) are to be physiologically derived and then returned to a patient in forms of luminous or acoustic biofeedback.
+Measurable parameters (muscular tension, blood pressure, etc.) are to be physiologically derived and then returned to a patient in the form of luminous or acoustic biofeedback.
 Common fields of application include:

 - Tension headaches